Znoy108x/Znoy108x/README.md

 - I am currently working with technologies based on Javascript.
 Technologies such as ReactJS, Redux, React Native, NextJS & NodeJS.
 - I am familiar with :
   -  **Frontend Development**
-      - I am proficient in creating reusable components and have plenty to experience in creating good-looking UI.
+      - I am proficient in creating reusable components and have plenty of experience in creating good-looking UI.
       - I have knowledge of ReactJS, Redux, NextJs, Tailwind CSS, HTML, CSS, JavaScript & TypeScript.
   -  **Backend Development**
-      - I am proficient in creating APIs and have plenty to experience in performing CRUD operations.
+      - I am proficient in creating APIs and have plenty of experience in performing CRUD operations.
       - I have knowledge of NodeJs, Express, MongoDB, Postman, RestApi, and GraphQl.
   -  **Native App Development**
       - I have hands-on practice in React Native for creating applications for native devices.